SaaS Club

 Tito Goldstein, Teambridge

 Tito Goldstein is the Co-Founder and CEO of TeamBridge, a composable workforce operating system for hourly workers that serves over 500,000 employees across 200+ enterprise customers.
 Tito Goldstein and his co-founder Arjun were two of the first principal product designers at Uber.
 After interviewing thousands of Uber drivers worldwide, they realized something powerful: drivers were choosing Uber despite lower pay because of the agency and self-service the app provided.
 They raised a $3 million seed round to bring that same experience to the 60% of the global workforce who are hourly employees stuck with legacy tools.
-But after building their initial scheduling product, they hit a wall i.e. two years of near-zero revenue.
+But after building their initial scheduling product, they hit a wall - two years of near-zero revenue and no product-market fit.
 The problem wasn't the market.
 It was the product.
 Customers kept saying they needed to stand out, not use the same cookie-cutter software as their competitors.
 Their secret sauce lived in spreadsheets and manual processes, not in a fixed scheduling tool.
 So Tito and Arjun made a gutsy call: throw out the scheduling product and rebuild as composable Legos.
 Customers could start with a template but configure 20% to match their unique workflows and differentiators.
 The new product outsold the previous two years of efforts in the first month.
+Product-market fit had arrived.
 Then it 3x'd, and 3x'd again.
 Today, TeamBridge powers NFL stadiums like the 49ers' Levi's Stadium, medical staffing agencies scaling from zero admin staff to multimillion-dollar businesses, and enterprises managing thousands of hourly workers with self-service automation.

-How to Find Your First Customers by Living in Their Basement - Nate Baker
+How Qualia Found First Customers by Living in One's Basement - Nate Baker

 Nate Baker, Qualia

-How to Find Your First Customers by Living in Their Basement
+How Qualia Found First Customers by Living in One's Basement

 Nate Baker is the co-founder and CEO of Qualia, a software platform for title companies that helps coordinate the complex process of buying a home.
 Today, Qualia generates over $100 million in ARR with a team of 600 and has raised more than $200 million.
 In 2015, Nate was 21 years old and decided to build software for the real estate industry.
 He had no experience in that space.
 He didn't talk to any customers.
 He just did some research and decided that was the thing he was going to do.
 Then he started building.
 Still without talking to anyone.
 Nate admits this was a mistake.
 He and his co-founders got key things wrong about how the business would work.
 They wasted months building things they eventually threw away.
 It wasn't until they found their first customer that they started making real progress.
 Their first customer was Barry Feingold, a state senator in Massachusetts who also ran a real estate law firm.
 Barry believed in the vision, taught them the industry, made introductions, and helped them understand what actually mattered.
 The relationship was unconventional: Nate and the first 25 employees rotated through living in Barry's basement.
 New hires would get a call Sunday night: "Your onboarding is in Andover.
 You're going to live in Barry's basement for two weeks.
 He's going to teach you title.
 You have to tutor his kids in math."
 But then Barry's existing software vendor found out he was working with Qualia and shut off his access overnight.
 Nate and his team didn't even have the core features built yet.
 They had to figure it out fast.
 It became the most productive month in company history.
-Barry didn't just become a customer—he introduced Qualia to his competitors.
+Barry didn't just become a customer - he introduced Qualia to his competitors.
 Those network-based relationships became the foundation for the first 10 customers.
 Nate learned that your first customers must come from your network, not cold outreach.
-In this episode, you'll learn: How to find your first customers through network-based selling instead of cold outreach The multi-year upfront contract strategy that brings cash forward and locks in commitment Why geographic focus beats national expansion in the early days How to embed yourself with customers to truly understand the problem When to hire your first sales leader and how fast to scale

 Yosef Peterseil, Blings